yowiputra/catapult/README.md

 # catapult
-A small web app built on Node.js, Express and ejs that lets users view upcoming space launch missions around the world, with some details about each one:
+A small web application built on Node.js, Express and ejs.
+Catapult lets users view upcoming space launch missions around the world, with  details about each launch:

-- Name of rocket being launched (e.g. "Falcon 9")
+- Name of a rocket being launched (e.g. "Falcon 9").
-- Space agency responsible for the launch (e.g. "NASA")
+- A space agency responsible for the launch (e.g. "NASA").
-- Launch location (e.g. "Cape Canaveral")
+- The launch location (e.g. "Cape Canaveral").
-- Time of launch
+- Time of the launch.
-- Wikipedia links for each launch, agency and rocket
+- Wikipedia links for each launch, agency and rocket.
-- Mission details
+- Mission details.

-## screenshots
+## Screenshot
 ![Screenshot of the index page](https://github.com/yowiputra/catapult/blob/master/public/images/Index%20Page.png)

-## instructions
+## Instructions
 - Run `npm install` to install all dependencies
 - Run `npm start` to run the server
 - Go to your browser and open <http://localhost:8080/>.

-## dependencies
+## Dependencies
 - express
 - ejs
 - body-parser